Skip to main content

 strapi-plugin-mcp-suite

-Model Context Protocol server for Strapi v5 Expose your Strapi instance to LLM clients (Claude, Cursor, any MCP-compatible) for generic content management, visual layout configuration, schema authoring, media uploads and GraphQL testing β€” with native Strapi API token auth, anti-impersonation and multi-layer rate limiting.
+Model Context Protocol server for Strapi v5 Expose your Strapi instance to LLM clients (Claude, Cursor, any MCP-compatible) for generic content management, visual layout configuration, schema authoring, media uploads and GraphQL testing β€” with native Strapi API token auth, multi-layer rate limiting and a forensic audit trail for every operation.

 πŸ‡ͺπŸ‡Έ Leer en espaΓ±ol